Men with Fibromyalgia (FMS),

 I am 46 years of age and live in South Africa.
 I am

-married and have two lovely normal sons aged 17 and 19.
+married and have two lovely normal sons ages 17 and 19.

 Before I was diagnosed with this illness in 1996, my life